LosLakers/DP1-Exam20150629/README.md

 # DP1-Exam20150629
-Web application for the exam of Distributed Programming of 29/06/2015
+Web application for the course "Distributed Programming 1" of Politecnico di Torino.

+Exam Date : 29/06/2015